mmarkdown/mmark/Syntax.md

     ~~~
     Will be typesets as source code with the language set to `go`.

+Block Level Attributes:
+:   We use the attributes as specified in RFC 7791, e.g. to speficify an empty list style use:
+    `{empty="true"}` before the list.

 ### XML RFC 7749 Output

 > This renderer does not exit yet.